The Green Party is investigating an inheritance tax overhaul

 These are the things which make our country one we can be proud of — and they are worth paying for.

 Jonathan Bartley is co-leader of the Green Party.
-He Tweets @Jon_BartleySign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+He Tweets @Jon_BartleySign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.